Flavour Anomalies: A comparative analysis using a machine learning algorithm: Global fits

 where $\ell_i$ and $q_i$ are the $SU(2)_L$ doublets for the $i$-th generation of leptons and quarks, respectively, $\Lambda$ is the energy scale where the UV theory is matched to the SMEFT, $C_1$ and $C_3$ are the Wilson coefficients for singlet and triplet interactions, with the identification $C_{\ell q(1)}^{ijkl} = C_1 \lambda^\ell_{ij} \lambda^q_{kl}$ and $C_{\ell q(3)}^{ijkl} = C_3 \lambda^\ell_{ij} \lambda^q_{kl}$, being $\lambda^\ell$ and $\lambda^q$ the matrices that determine the flavour structure of the NP interactions.
 We will fix the value $\Lambda = 1\,\mathrm{TeV}$, which assumes that the NP effects can be observed in flavour physics experiments.
 Flavour-changing charged currents can only be mediated by triplet interactions, and therefore $C_3$ is necessary to describe the $R_{D^{(*)}}$ and $R_{J/\psi}$ anomalies.
 Flavour-changing neutral currents, on the other hand, are mediated by both $C_1$ and $C_3$, in particular the contributions to $b\to s \ell^+ \ell^-$ are proportional to $C_1+C_3$, while $b\to s \nu\bar{\nu}$ receives tree-level contributions from $C_1-C_3$.
 Finally, the matrices $\lambda$ are a reflection of the flavour structure of the UV theory.
 One simple case, proposed by~\cite{Feruglio:2017rjo}, considered that the UV theory only affected one generation of fermions in a certain interaction basis, which needs to be rotated to the mass basis.
 In this case, the matrices must be hermitian, idempotent ($\lambda^2 = \lambda$) and $\mathrm{tr}\,\lambda = 1$ and, as explained in~\cite{Alda:2021rgt}, can be parameterized by two complex numbers, $\alpha^{\ell,q}$ and $\beta^{\ell,q}$, in the following way:

 In order to be consistent in our analysis, we must not restrict ourselves to the ratios $R_{D^{(*)}}$ and $R_{J/\psi}$.
+We have performed the fits including all observables implemented by \texttt{smelli} version 2.3.3~\cite{Aebischer:2018iyb} (nearly 600 in total, covering Higgs decays, diboson production, semileptonic charm decays, lepton flavour violation, electroweak precision tests, and various $B$-physics channels) plus $R_{J/\psi}$\footnote{We implemented the observable $R_{J/\psi}$ using the form factors in~\cite{Harrison:2020gvo}.}.

-The first reason is that the Langrangian~\eqref{eq:LagNP} directly contributes to many other physical observables, for example the previously mentioned $\mathrm{BR}(B\to K^{(*)}\nu\bar{\nu})$ and even Lepton Flavour violating processes, like $B\to K e^\pm \mu^\mp$, due to the off-diagonal terms of $\lambda^\ell$.
-In addition, the running of the Renormalization Group equations causes the mixing of the operators in Lagrangian~\eqref{eq:LagNP} with other SMEFT operators.
+This broad inclusion is methodologically essential for several reasons.
+First, the Langrangian~\eqref{eq:LagNP} directly contributes to many other physical observables, for example the previously mentioned $\mathrm{BR}(B\to K^{(*)}\nu\bar{\nu})$ and even Lepton Flavour violating processes, like $B\to K e^\pm \mu^\mp$, due to the off-diagonal terms of $\lambda^\ell$.
+This way, while the dominant sensitivity to our parameters $(C_1, C_3, \beta^q)$ comes from $B$-physics observables, the full set constrains the flavor mixing encoded in $\lambda^q$ after rotating to the mass basis, breaks approximate degeneracies in the parameter space, and validates the stability of the preferred region.
+Second, the running of the Renormalization Group equations causes the mixing of the operators in Lagrangian~\eqref{eq:LagNP} with other SMEFT operators.
 For example, the insertion of $O_{\ell q(1)}$ ($O_{\ell q (3)}$) is necessary for the one loop corrections to $O_{\varphi q(1)}$ and $O_{\varphi \ell(1)}$ ($O_{\varphi q(3)}$ and $O_{\varphi \ell(3)}$) operators that are relevant for interactions between $Z$ bosons and fermions.
-This justifies the need to perform global fits including various observables from $B$-physics and electroweak precision tests.
+Third, including observables from multiple sectors provides crucial null tests: improvements in $b\to c\tau\nu$ or $b\to s\nu\bar{\nu}$ channels should not reappear as new tensions in light-lepton channels, charm physics, or electroweak precision measurements.